-- An 88 KV power line that runs through the site in an east west direction. - The Co-Disposal Facility's security fence.
+- An Two 88 KV power lines that runs through the southern half of the ADF site footprint in an east - west direction; - Two 11kV Largo B Largo B lines in north eastern corner of the site. - The Co-Disposal Facility's security fence.